luckman212/screencapture-nag-remover/README.md

 ## macOS 15.1

-macOS 15.1 [introduces a new method][5] for suppressing these alerts across the board.
+macOS 15.1 [introduced a new method][5] (additional reference [here][6]) for suppressing these alerts across the board.
 This leverages a configuration profile which must be provisioned by an MDM server (e.g Jamf, Addigy, Mosyle etc).
 Apple unfortunately prohibits self-installing configuration profiles for certain TCC settings, ScreenCapture being one of them.

 But don't despair, for self-managed Macs, the script also supports the standard method of individually setting MRU dates for each app (including macOS 15.1's new multi-keyed dict approach).